Realization of tropical curves in abelian surfaces: Deformations to general fibers

 \section{Deformations to general fibers}

-In this section, we study deformations of pre-log curves constructed in Theorem \ref{thm:pre-log}.
-We use the formulation of logarithmic deformation theory \cite{Kato_Logarithmic_1989,Kato_Log_smooth_deformation_1996}.
+In this section, we study the deformations of pre-log curves constructed in Theorem \ref{thm:pre-log}.
+We use logarithmic deformation theory \cite{Kato_Logarithmic_1989,Kato_Log_smooth_deformation_1996}.
 The crucial point is the calculation of the obstruction based on the local study of semiregular subvarieties developed in \cite{Nishinou_Obstruction_2018}.